MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/walkthrough-web-application-java.md

 10. In **Project Explorer**, right-click the Web Content folder of your BingAdsWebApp project and select **New** -&gt; **JSP File**.
 Name the file *index.jsp* and then click **Finish**.

 11. Open the Index.jsp file and replace its contents with the following code block.
 You must edit the sample below with the ClientId, ClientSecret, and RedirectionUri that were provisioned when you registered your application.
 You'll also need to edit the example with your production [developer token](get-started.md#get-developer-token).
-If you are using sandbox, you need to follow the steps below in [Configuring Sandbox](#sandbox).
+If you are using sandbox, you need to follow the steps in [Configuring Sandbox](get-started-java.md#sandbox).

     ```java
     <%@ page language="java" contentType="text/html; charset=utf-8" pageEncoding="utf-8"%>